rht-labs/tech-exercise/docs/slides/content/event-storming.md

 At the end of the event storm, you should have:
 * A shared understanding of the business process you are building as part of the project, including:
 ![you-should-have](images/event-storming/you-should-have.png)<!-- .element: class="image-no-shadow " -->
-* A physical diagram with the above information, which can be transferred to a digital format
+* A physical diagram with the above information that can be transferred to a digital format
 <!-- ### Event Storming
 #### _What is it?_
 * Who: key business stakeholders and techies